owns/pycleverclicker/README.md

 ### dependancies ###

-* pynput - record and move mouse
+* pynput - record and automate mouse and keyboard
 * Other community or team contact